Cable Standing Back Wrist Curl

 Instructions

-- Set low cable with a straight bar or handle.
+- Set a low cable and attach a straight bar or handle.

 Tips & Tricks